-Every year Stillingfleet Lodge Gardens hosts a wildlife day to enthuse people about the wildlife in their gardens and provide them with practical tips on how to share even the smallest of spaces with animals, birds and insects.
-The day is a celebration of British wildlife, where you can see practical demonstrations of bird ringing and moth-trapping.
-You will also be able to join experts in the garden as they take you on identification walks to find some of the secret wildlife.
+We host the Stillingfleet Lodge Gardens Wildlife Day every year to enthuse people about the wildlife in their gardens and provide them with practical tips on how to share even the smallest of spaces with animals, birds and insects.

 Photos from previous wildlife days: